trevorkeenan/traitPlasticity/README.md

 - `dictionary`: See [config/variableDefinitions.csv](config/variableDefinitions.csv) for a table of variable definitions
 - `references`: as both summary table and bibtex entries containing the primary source for each study
 - `contacts`: See [config/contacts.csv](config/contacts.csv) table with contact information and affiliations
+- `code`: A repository of code used with the dataset.
+- `figures`: A repository of community contributed figures.
 - `methods`: (in dev.) a table with columns as in data, but containing a code for the methods used to collect the data.
-See [config/methodsDefinitions.csv](config/methodsDefinitions.csv) for codes.
+See [config/methodsDefinitions.csv](config/methodsDefinitions.csv).
-These elements are available at both of the above links as a series of CSV and text files.
+- `docker`: (in dev.) use docker to load images containing the source code and required open-source packages to run analyses These elements are available at both of the above links as a series of CSV and text files.

 To download an earlier or more recent version (where version numbers will follow the [semantic versioning](http://semver.org) guidelines.
 The traitPlasticity.data package caches everything so subsequent calls, even across sessions, are very fast.